The Bush Baby: Main characters

 A young bushbaby Jackie raises to be her pet.
-He ran away when his home was disturbed and was injured by a vehicle Arthur was driving.
+Murphy was found by Jackie's brother, Andrew, as an infant after his home was disturbed by a charging rhinoceros that spooked his troop.
+Murphy's mother was killed by the rhino after it slammed her against the side of the vehicle Arthur was driving, leaving him orphaned.
 He is brought home and nursed back to health by Jackie.
 He becomes hyperactive and impish as he grows up.
 He likes mint candy but easily get intoxicated like a drunk and fall asleep.
 Jackie takes advantage of this and uses it as bait to calm him down.